Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 ## [Unified Catalog June 2021](/docs/amplify_relnotes/20210631_catalog_relnotes/)

-**What's new**:

-* Managing categories and assigning them to catalog items when publishing an API Service
+**What's new**: Managing categories and assigning them to catalog items when publishing an API Service

 **Bug fixes**:

-* The protocol dropdown on the API Service Endpoint screen did not allow for selection of protocols other than http/http for AsyncAPI services.
+* The protocol dropdown on the API Service Endpoint screen did not allow for selection of protocols other than http/http for AsyncAPI services
-* Developers could no longer access an environment owned by their team.
+* Developers could no longer access an environment owned by their team

 ## [Amplify Central May 2021](/docs/amplify_relnotes/20210531_ampc_relnotes/)

 **What's new for**:

 * **Amplify Central WebUI**:
     * The Developer role has access to the environment and API services
     * The Central Administrator can edit the environment details

 * **Amplify agents general**:
     * Transaction sampling
     * Transaction redaction

 **Bug fixes**: